matt-andersen/mattandersen.dev/_posts/2022-04/2022-04-26-my-favourite-technologies.md

 of arbitrary and based purely on feeling.

 There are a lot of things I haven't used before that I would like to use.
-So some of these might be dethroned in the future.
+So some of these items on the list might be dethroned in the future.
 Also, this isn't an authoritative list, it is all personal preference. 🙂

 ## 1. Python